Helen Savage / Natalie Hickman, Kelly King & Richard Farrow

 Fruit is provided free of charge so there is no need for children to provide their own snacks.
 Water is provided for all children and they have the option of having milk.

-Coats and PE kit should be put on the pegs outside of the classroom.
+Coats and PE kit should be put on the pegs outside of the classroom (2SH’s are inside the classroom).

 Please name your child’s coat.